-The video below shows you different high-scoring introductory paragraphs using these 5 techniques.
+The video below shows you a TOEFL writing template with different high-scoring introductory paragraphs using these 5 techniques.
 Pay attention to the underlined phrases where the techniques are used.
 You can use those underlined phrases in your essay.

 How to Write a High Scoring Introductory Paragraph - Part 2